-This includes credits transferred in from other colleges, credits transferred from an SVC professional/technical program, and credits earned by students who had a break in enrollment for two years.
+Credits transferred in from other regionally accredited colleges, SVC professional/technical programs, and credits earned by students who had a break in enrollment for two years.

-- Students transferring 45 or more applicable college credits are exempt from the Integrative Learning Experience and Diversity course requirements. - Students transferring 30-44 applicable college credits are required to complete one Integrative Learning Experience and one Diversity course. - Students transferring 0-29 credits are required to complete two Integrative Learning Experiences and one Diversity course.
+1. Students transferring 45 or more applicable college credits are exempt from the Integrative Learning Experience and Diversity course requirements.

+- 2. Students transferring 30-44 applicable college credits are required to complete one Integrative Learning Experience and one Diversity course. - 3.
+Students transferring 0-29 credits are required to complete two Integrative Learning Experiences and one Diversity course.